Christchurch: Wastewater

 Christchurch was the first city in New Zealand to develop an underground sewerage network.
-In the early 1870s, Christchurch had a population of around 12,000 people.
+In the early 1870s, Christchurch had a population of about 12,000 people.
 However, there was a high death rate from diseases such as typhoid, with 152 people dying in an epidemic from 1875 to 1876.
 The city was considered as the unhealthiest in New Zealand at that time.
 Most of the human waste was being discharged untreated into the Avon and Heathcote rivers, despite those rivers also being used for bathing.
 Following the passing of the Christchurch District Drainage Act 1875, the Christchurch Drainage Board was established, holding its first meeting on 4 January 1876.
 The first chairman of the board was the city mayor, Fred Hobbs, who had been a strong advocate for a drainage system.

 In 1878, an English drainage engineer William Clark proposed detailed designs for an underground sewerage network for the city, with a pumping station to pump the sewage to sandhills in Bromley for irrigation over land adjacent to the estuary.
 The city's first sewage pumping station was established in Tuam Street in 1882, with a boiler and steam-driven pumps.
 Homeowners were required to pay for a connection to the new sewerage system and establish flushing toilets, and by 1884 there were 293 connections.
 The 1903 Cyclopedia of New Zealand stated that following the implementation of the drainage system "the city now ranks amongst the most healthy in the Colony".